theolujay/vmlc-backend/docs/api.md

   So that each role only sees and does what it should

   Scenario: Screening candidate dashboard access
-    Given a logged-in candidate with role "screening" and is_verified = true When they open their Dashboard
+    Given a logged-in candidate with role "screening" and is_user_verified = true When they open their Dashboard
     Then they see: available screening exams, exam history, profile information And they do not see the leaderboard or league exams